Anthony Salvin

 Anthony Salvin (17 October 1799 – 17 December 1881) was an English architect.
-He gained a reputation as an expert on medieval buildings and applied this expertise to his new buildings and his restorations.
+He gained a reputation as an expert on medieval buildings and applied this expertise to his new buildings and his restorations, such as those of the Tower of London and Windsor Castle.
 He restored castles and country houses, and built a number of new houses and churches.

 Early life and training

-He was born in Sunderland Bridge, County Durham, as the only child of General Anthony Salvin, a soldier, and his second wife Elizabeth (Eliza) Mills.
+Anthony Salvin was born in Sunderland Bridge, County Durham, as the only child of Anthony Salvin, a soldier, and his second wife Elizabeth (Eliza) Mills.
 He was educated at Durham School and in 1820 became a pupil of John Paterson of Edinburgh while he was working on the restoration of Brancepeth Castle in County Durham.

 In 1821 Salvin moved to Finchley in north London.
 He had an introduction to Sir John Soane but did not enter his office.
-According to his nephew he entered the office of John Nash.
+According to his nephew, he entered the office of John Nash.
 In 1824 he was elected as a fellow of the Society of Antiquaries.
 Soon after this he went on a sketching tour of Great Britain.
 On 26 July 1826 he married his cousin, Anne Andrews Nesfield.
 With her he had six children, two of whom died in infancy.